Nun fighting sale of convent to Katy Perry dies in court

-Sister Catherine Rose Holzman, one of two aging nuns who were fighting the sale of the 8-acre (3-hectare) convent, died on Friday during related legal proceedings in Los Angeles County Court, Fox affiliate KTTV reported.
+Sister Catherine Rose Holzman, one of two ageing nuns who were fighting the sale of the three-hectare convent, died on Friday during related legal proceedings in Los Angeles County Court, Fox affiliate KTTV reported.

 “To Katy Perry, please stop.
 It's not doing anyone any good except hurting a lot of people,” Holzman had earlier told KTTV as she entered the courthouse with Sister Rita Callanan.